MattiaPrimavera/SY5/README.md

 ## To Execute

-To start running the printers simulators you need to execute the following command, which will read inside the file "printers_list" in the project directory, where each line is of the format **printer_name printer_tube\n**.
+To start running the printers simulators you need to execute the following command, which will read inside the file **printers_list** in the project directory, where each line is of the format

+	printer_name printer_tube\n

 	./init_simulateurs -c printers_list

-This command will execute as many printers as is the number of lines in the configuration file.
+The last command will execute as many printers as is the number of lines in the configuration file.
 To start the Server you need to specify through which **pipe** it will wait for incoming requests and how to communicate with printers (-c option):

     ./print_demon -t server_tube -c printers_list